 The proposal of general capabilities in the Melbourne Declaration has also been taken up by ACARA as a key aspect of the curriculum.
 Directly related to the key competencies introduced in the early 1990s (see Finn & Australian Education Council.
 Review Committee, 1991; Mayer & Australian Education Council.
 Mayer Committee, 1992), the purpose of these capabilities is to "support young people to develop a range of generic and employability skills that have particular application to the world of work and further education and training" (MCEETYA, 2008, p.
 13).
 Again, the objective of education for work is obvious.
-Guided by the Melbourne Declaration, ACARA developed seven general capabilities, promoted as vital 21st century skills: literacy, numeracy, information and social capability, ethical understanding, and intercultural understanding (ACARA, 2011b).
+Guided by the Melbourne Declaration, ACARA developed seven general capabilities, promoted as vital 21st century skills: literacy, numeracy, information and communication technology capability, critical and creative thinking, personal and social capability, ethical understanding, and intercultural understanding (ACARA, 2011b).